 How can you make this vegan almond ricotta using what you already have?
 Here are some ideas…

-- No blanched slivered almonds? - use raw macadamia nuts or make my cashew ricotta instead.
+- No blanched slivered almonds? – use almond flour, raw macadamia nuts or raw cashews and make my cashew ricotta instead.

-- No lemon juice? - lemon juice is preferred, but you can also use lime juice in a pinch.
+- No lemon juice? – lemon juice is preferred, but you can use only vinegar.

 - No apple cider vinegar? - use white wine or champagne vinegar or omit it completely.

-If going the savory route, make butternut squash lasagna or stuffed shells.
-Add a dollop to pizza, Margherita pasta, any kind of savory galette, or peach Panzanella salad.
+If going the savory route, make vegan lasagna, butternut squash lasagna, or stuffed shells.
+Add a dollop to pizza, pasta dishes such as Margherita pasta, any kind of savory galette, or peach Panzanella salad.

 Top Tip

-Regardless of which kitchen tool you use, you’ll have to pulse/blend the mixture, stop to scrape down the sides and adjust the amount of water before you reach your desired consistency.
+Regardless of which kitchen tool you use, you’ll have to pulse/blend the mixture, stop to scrape down the sides, and adjust the amount of water before you reach your desired consistency.
+Because you may need to add more water, you’ll need to season with salt to taste.

 Ingredients